 How to Buy Stocks in Canada

 Since TikTok stock isn’t available to purchase yet, consider buying other types of stocks.
-My two favourite ways to buy stocks in Canada are the following:

 |Wealthsimple Trade||$50 Signup Bonus|